-If you plan to sell products on your site, it pays to choose the right package as some are much better than others.
-Some are suitable for only a few items, while others are built for importing huge product catalogues.
+If you plan to sell products on your site, it pays to choose both the right provider and the right package.
+Some ecommerce packages are suitable for only a few items which you have to upload individually, while others are built for importing huge product catalogues.

 Now that you've got a better idea of what to look for, take a look at these great website builders that will help you build your site from scratch in just a few minutes.